Thomas Charles Morgan: Career

 From 1815 to 1817 the Morgans toured France and Lady Morgan subsequently published two historical works, France (1817), and Italy (1821), to which Thomas wrote appendices.
 These were popular works.
 They later shared credit (in 1841) for a two-volume work enigmatically titled The Book without a Name.
 It was a collection of previously published articles and essays.

 During Morgan's residence in Ireland he devoted much of his time and talents to the cause of Catholic Emancipation, which he advocated in the public journals and periodicals.
 He was a lover of civil and religious liberty, and his homes in Dublin and London were, according to William Munk, "always open to sufferers in that cause from whatever land they came."

 His own works included Sketches of the Philosophy of Life (1818), a scientific work, and Sketches of the Philosophy of Morals (1822) which offered a rebuttal to criticism of his first work, notably, that of Thomas Rennell.
 He also contributed articles to several magazines including The New Monthly Magazine and The Metropolitan Magazine.

 In 1835 he was made commissioner of Irish fisheries and in July published a short story called "Glimpses of Other Worlds" that told of a high pressure steam balloon that travels to the moon.

 The Morgans moved to William Street, Lowndes Square, London.

 In England, he was appointed physician to the Marshalsea prison.

+Personal life

+He married a Miss Hammond but she died in childbirth in 1810.
+Their surviving daughter was: